 As we approached 2019, the third year of giving scholarships away in Taylor’s name, nominations began coming in from across the country.
 That in and of itself was exciting, as we realized word was spreading.
 The experience of gifting a father and son a trip to Christ in the Smokies allows us to keep introducing Taylor to new people.
 Talking about him, sharing who he was and how he impacted the world helps those of us left behind to find comfort and thrive while remaining eternally connected to him.
 We all struggle to cope with life after loss; however, these experiences are generating love and hope beyond what we could ever have imagined.

 When COVID-19 came to the U.S. and changed life, we wondered what opportunities would be available to continue Taylor’s legacy and the ways in which God had been using his life.
 While so many things were shut down, Christ in the Smokies got the go-ahead from the facility where it holds camps for June 2020.
-What was also exciting about this was that fathers and sons were more eager than ever to “get away” —to go away together and have an adventure, and so while there is a “new normal,” there is no “NEW” to God.
+What was also exciting about this was that fathers and sons were more eager than ever to “get away” —to go away together and have an adventure.
+While there is a “new normal,” there is no “NEW” to God.
 He had a plan, and it would not be thwarted.
 TSLF was able to send a great group of fathers and sons away for a week they won’t soon forget… if ever!

 The world was still navigating COVID as we approached 2021 and people continued looking for more intentionality and purpose in their lives.
 We saw the desire of fathers and sons to strengthen and grow— and for some, to repair—their relationships with each other and their Heavenly Father.
 In doing so, Christ in the Smokies filled camp earlier than ever, giving Taylor’s foundation an opportunity to help some very deserving men attend camp.
 What a joy it is, in the midst of the unknown, to know that God will NEVER social distance from us.
 He will not be quarantined.
 He will not be shut down.